Herbert and Katherine Jacobs First House: Facade

 The facade is made of glass, solid brick, and wooden boards.
-Wright's design eschewed large front windows; instead, the main or western elevation of the facade is a plainly-designed sandwich wall.
+Wright's design avoided large front windows; instead, the main (or western) elevation is a plainly designed sandwich wall.
 There are also wooden walls on the northern elevation, as well as the western wing's southern elevation and the northern wing's eastern elevation.
-The outer faces of the sandwich walls have horizontally-oriented boards and are coated in linseed oil.
+The surfaces of the sandwich walls have horizontally oriented boards and are coated in linseed oil.
 For the most part, the only windows on the sandwich walls are just beneath the roof, where low clerestory windows illuminate the interiors.
 The windows measure 1 ft tall and are divided vertically by mullions, spaced 2 ft apart.
 According to the writer Robert McCarter, the dearth of windows was intended to indicate that the street side was "clearly outside the habitable realm of the house".

 The house's foundation is clad in brick because Wright wanted the foundation to visually anchor the house to the ground.
 The northern elevation, which is also clad in brick, contains the house's main entrance.
-The bricks on the facade are separated by joints made of mortar; the horizontal joints are deeply rusticated, while the vertical joints are flush with the rest of the facade.
-The house used leftover bricks from the Johnson Wax Building's construction to save money, which may account for why some of the bricks are irregularly shaped or curved.
-Instead of a fully-enclosed garage, Wright designed a carport on the house's northern elevation, which is partially enclosed on two sides and is covered by a canopy.
+The facade's bricks are separated by joints made of mortar; the horizontal joints are deeply rusticated, while the vertical joints are flush with the rest of the facade.
+As a money-saving measure, the house uses leftover bricks from the Johnson Wax Building, which may account for the irregular shapes of some bricks.
+Instead of a fully enclosed garage, Wright designed a carport on the house's northern elevation, which is partially enclosed on two sides and is covered by a canopy.
 The carport canopy, an extension of the bedroom wing's roof, is cantilevered from the northern wall of the facade, overhanging the gravel driveway.

 The original windows were one pane thick.
 In contrast to the lack of windows on the western elevation, the eastern elevation of the living room and the southern elevation of the two larger bedrooms have plate-glass doors and windows.
 The plate-glass facades of the living room measure 9 ft tall and 28 ft wide, while those of the bedrooms are 7 ft tall.
 The windows could be opened during the summer, which, according to Herb Jacobs, created the effect that the roof was floating.
 There are wooden Aeroshade slats behind the windows, which could be closed off for privacy.
 A bay window illuminates the living room's dining niche, located on the eastern elevation of the facade.
 James Dennis replaced the original windows with thermal windows when he acquired the house.